 Even with the cheaper testing equipment, the added testing requirements for all marijuana offenses in Texas adds to an already large backlog of marijuana samples in state labs, creating the need for more equipment and employees.
 Again, it comes down to cost, and currently, the Texas hemp bill does not include provisions for funding.

 While the need for additional funding may cause headaches for some, the new hemp law in Texas is good news for low-level marijuana offenders.
 A directive issued to all Department of Public Safety officers in July stresses that while marijuana-related offenses are to be enforced, misdemeanor-level offenders are to be cited and released as opposed to being arrested and held.

 Additionally, some state counties are offering alternative sentences such as diversion programs – required drug classes, drug tests and reporting to a probation officer – that provide offenders with a chance to dismiss the charge six months after completion and if their record is kept clean during that time.

 The recent federal legalization of hemp has led to variations of cannabis law in many states.
 For now, Texas only allows medical access to CBD products with a THC cap of 0.5 percent.
 However, the range of health conditions that permit access to medicinal cannabis products in the state is growing.
 As the access to cannabis continues to open across the country, the market for products like CBD oil will continue to grow as well.
-Interest in buying CBD oil online in Texas?
+Interest in buying CBD oil or CBD capsules online in Texas?
 Visit our online shop today.